-This was an interesting day on the trail.
+This was an interesting day on the trail, heading to Turkey Run.
 I started in where the trail leaves SR 100 about 5-6 miles west of Lake Butler.
 The trail was a bit scruffy to start, but not too bad.
 At some point, though, the trail got strange.
 It was paralleling a soft, dirt road through the woods, but the trail itself was terrible.

+How terrible was it?
 The terrain was very lumpy and bumpy and difficult to walk on.
-In addition there were plants – little bushes, really – about knee-high choking the path that you had to bushwhack through.
+In addition, there were plants – little bushes, really – about knee-high choking the path that you had to bushwhack through.
 Normally, I’m a trail purist.
-I try to walk the trail as-is, no cheating.
+That is, I try to walk the trail as-is, no cheating.
 But after plodding through about a quarter-mile of this, the whole time seeing the nice, flat, dirt road a few paces to my left, I realized it was ridiculous to walk on this “trail.”
 So I switched to the path and never regretted it.
 If I had stayed on the marked path, not only would I have sliced my legs to pieces, but I probably would have averaged the swamp’s mile-per-hour pace.

-After maybe 16 miles I crossed SR 90 and entered the Osceola State Forest.
+After maybe 16 miles, I crossed SR 90 and entered the Osceola National Forest.
 Ahhh!
 The trails were glorious here, and the scenery superb.
 I walked another 10-ish miles, enjoying every step, save for those spider web things that kept wrapping themselves around my face and arms.

 Oh, I did start noticing a few mosquitoes – the first real bugs since I started this trail in January.
 But it was just one here, one there, so I didn’t even put on bug spray.

-Trail Angel Janie Hamilton picked me up at the Turkey Run Trailhead.
-She was so sweet!
+At day’s end, Trail Angel Janie Hamilton picked me up at the Turkey Run Trailhead.
 She had some flavored water and regular water for me, plus didn’t mind that I was a sweaty, smelly mess.
-She gave me a little tour of some parts of this area and is trying to help me arrange future shuttles a few days hence, when I have nothing lined up.
+How sweet!
+She also gave me a little tour of some parts of this area and is trying to help me arrange future shuttles a few days hence, when I have nothing lined up.
 This is the best of humanity at work!